Since starting this blog, I’ve been blessed with some extended conversation about some of the finer points of memorization.

 One valued member of the newsletter emailed to caution me that I shouldn’t throw location-less forms of vocabulary memorization out the Memory Palace window, so to speak, and yesterday’s video (which in case you haven’t seen it can be found here.
-This video prompted a further exploration of the issue.
-As this contributor writes …

 … associating in the void does work although I have to admit that your loci system for storing vocabulary may have two advantages:

 2. There is something very slightly superior seemingly to the loci system versus the peg system for example.

 I would like to expand a little on number two.

 I had used the peg system for 30 years before I started using the loci system.
 Once I started using the loci system I began to notice that there are actually two separate associations one makes with the loci system as contrasted with peg system.

 One is the interaction with the item stored there at the locus.